Russ Smith (basketball): Junior year

 Before the start of the 2012–13 basketball season the Louisville Cardinals men's basketball team was picked to finish 1st in the Big East Conference in polls done by Big East writers and coaches.
 Louisville finished the regular season with a 26–5 record and 14–4 in the Big East to tie for a share of the Big East regular season championship with Georgetown and Marquette, who also finished with a 14–4 conference record.
 Smith learned about the death of his high school coach Jack Curran before the start of the 2013 Big East tournament.
 Louisville played Villanova in their first game of the tournament, Smith scored 28 points and said "Today was definitely Coach Curran Day for me, and it will be the rest of my life" in postgame interview that aired live on ESPN.
 Russ was named to the Big East All-Tournament Team and his team won the Big East tournament Championship game versus Syracuse by a score of 78–61 after trailing by 13 at halftime.

 Louisville, with a 29–5 record, was selected the #1 overall seed for the 2013 NCAA tournament.
 In his first two games of the NCAA tournament at Rupp Arena he had 23 points versus North Carolina A&T and had 27 against Colorado State.
 Louisville fans liked what Smith was doing on the floor so much they started chanting RussArena near the end of the Colorado State game and made a Twitter hashtag #RussArena.
 He tied his career high of 31 points and the Cardinals beat the Oregon Ducks 77–69 in the Sweet Sixteen.
 In Louisville's 85–63 regional final win against Duke, Smith recorded 23 points and was subsequently named the Most Outstanding Player of the tournament's Midwest Region.
 During the Duke game Smith witnessed Kevin Ware suffer a horrible broken leg accident that left the team very emotional.
 Ware said "Just go win this game for me.
 Just go win this game.
 Don't worry about me, I'm fine." while being attended to by medical staff who was preparing him for a trip to the hospital.
 Louisville outscored Duke 64 to 43 after the Ware injury and credited Ware's positive attitude about his injury for their win.
 In Louisville's next game Smith had 21 points in a 72–68 win over Wichita State in the Final Four.
 Smith averaged 18.7 points, 3.3 rebounds, 2.9 assists and 2.1 steals this season for the Cardinals who won the national championship over Michigan with a 35–5 record.
+The championship was later taken away for recruits receiving impermissible benefits.